THE VFA PIONEER HISTORIES PROJECT

 So, we’re reading it, and it mentions a meeting of New York Radical Women.
 And I asked Sheila, “Did you ever hear of that?”
 And she said, “Yes, I heard it on WBAI,” which was a Pacifica station in New York City at that time.
 I said, “You want to go?”
 She said, “Sure.”
 So, we went.
 I think it was that Thursday.
 They were preparing for Miss America.
 We did not look like the women in the room because we were in dresses with small heels, maybe lipstick, I wore eyeliner, had a pocketbook.
 Other women were in dungarees and T-shirts, and if they had long hair it was parted in the middle.

 The meeting was being led by Kathie, at that time, Amatniek.
 She actually had a jumper on, and a blouse.
 I looked around, it was at the SCEF offices on, I think, 11th Street in Greenwich Village.
 And unbeknownst to me, a woman by the name of Carol Hanisch was working for SCEF, and they allowed us to meet there.
 I looked around, I saw something, a bunch of papers uncollated, and something that said, Notes From the First Year.
 I didn’t know what that was.
-It was in another pamphlet by Lennon, What Do Women Want? – something like that.
+It was by another pamphlet by Lenin, What Do Women Want?

-So, that Saturday was going to be the thing in Atlantic City, so that was basically what they were talking about.
+There was going to be a demonstration in Atlantic City that Saturday, so that was basically what they were talking about.
 I couldn’t go.
 I was working, but Sheila went, and there she met Pam Kearon.
 And Pam Kearon, Sheila and I, for the next year or two were together in the same groups.
 And we were like the three, not the three musketeers, but we were comrades.
 Or, worked together.
 Let’s put it that way.

 JW: Comrades is good.